Peperomia argyreia (Hook.f.) E.Morren

 Bloom Time: Summer

-Peperomia argyreia is a compact, nearly stemless, rosette-forming perennial.
-It typically grows up to 8 inches (20 cm) tall as a houseplant.
-Each round, glossy, fleshy leaf is up to 3.6 inches (9 cm) long and attractively striped with green and silver in a manner reminiscent of watermelon rind.
+Peperomia argyreia is a compact, nearly stemless, rosette-forming perennial plant.
+As a houseplant, It typically grows up to 8 inches (20 cm) tall.
+Each round, glossy, fleshy leaf is up to 3.6 inches (9 cm) long and attractively striped with green and silver in a manner reminiscent of the watermelon rind.
 Leaf stems are an attractive red.
-Small greenish flowers on spikes up to 3 inches (7.5 cm) long, rise slightly above the foliage in summer on red stalks.
+Small greenish flowers on up to 3 inches (7.5 cm) long spikes rise slightly above the foliage in summer on red stalks.
 Flowers are interesting but not particularly showy.

 USDA hardiness zone 10a to 12b: from 30 °F (−1.1 °C) to 60 °F (15.6 °C).